Read the angry emails Hillary Clinton's top aide sent to a bunch of reporters

 Business Insider reached out to the State Department on Wednesday to ask about its response to Gawker.
 State Department spokeswoman Jennifer Psaki did not immediately respond.

-Ciaramella concluded by pointing out that BuzzFeed Editor-in-Chief Ben Smith tweeted a claimed that Reines used a private Gmail account for his exchange with Hastings.
+Ciaramella concluded by pointing out Buzzfeed Editor-In-Chief Ben Smith tweeted a claimed that Reines used a private Gmail account for his exchange with Hastings.
 This would seem to be solid evidence Reines was indeed using private email for State Department business.

 Reines responded with another email where he looped in Smith.